loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

   * `SaaS app` which comes with the DB connection and user auth, as well as views and templating.

 * For DB providers you can choose `Sqlite` or `Postgres`, both options are supported in `loco`.
 This option and the following options are not available when you choose the `lightweight-service` template.

+* For Background worker type, your options are:
+  * `Async` which spawns workers in-process using the `tokio` async runtime.
+  * `Queue` which spawns workers using `redis` as a queue.
+Does not use the same process because it uses `redis`.
+  * `Blocking` which spawns workers synchronously in the same process, and blocks until they are completed.
+Use caution when choosing this option as it will block the entire thread.
 </div>

  Now `cd` into your `myapp` and start your app by running `cargo loco start`: